Crowns vs. Inlays and Onlays

 Crowns, inlays, and onlays are very durable and strong dental prosthetics and do not require any special maintenance.
 However, you need to make sure you exercise good oral hygiene and come to us for your regular dental cleaning because your repaired teeth can still get re-infected.

-To ensure your fillings and crown last a long time, schedule a routine check-up appointment by calling us at (530) 756-5300.
+To ensure your fillings and crown last a long time, schedule your routine cleanings, exams, and X-rays by calling us at (530) 756-5300.